PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-3-maintenance-release.md

 - "security"
 ---

-We are entering the new year with the new release of PrestaShop 8.1.
+We are entering the new year with the release of PrestaShop 8.1.
 The latest update for PrestaShop 8.1 is now available.
 This version brings with it two security updates, addresses close to 30 known issues, and introduces various enhancements.

 ![8.1.3 is available!](/assets/images/2024/01/banner_8.1.3_1534x424.jpg)